 Living Room Engineering Cheat Sheet

-This guide simplifies everything into a clear system based on movement, reach, and sightlines—so you can arrange your living room correctly the first time.
+This guide breaks living room furniture arrangement into a simple, repeatable system based on movement, reach, and sightlines—so you can arrange your living room correctly the first time.

 Fast Living Room Layout Guide